Linus-Mussmaecher/cellumina/README.md

  * ```sand```: A small falling sand simulation using pattern replacement rules to simulate falling sand, fire and ash.
  * ```rule90```: A implementation of the [Rule 90](https://en.wikipedia.org/wiki/Rule_90) 1-dimensional cellular automaton that demonstrates how to use Cellumina's 2D-grid to display multiple successive states of a 1-dimensional automaton.
  * ```to_string```: An example that shows how to convert rules to and from the different string/file types.
+ * ```rps```: An environment-based system of four different cell states that circularly annihilate each other (as in rock-paper-scissors), creating pleasing wave patterns.
+ * ```various```: Various different automata that create a finished, static state from a set of rules, such as a labyrith pattern or a christmas tree.

  All examples can be run by cloning this repository with
  ```bash